Sciencenter

 Sciencenter is a hands-on science museum in Ithaca, New York.
 It was founded on February 28, 1983 as a 501(c)(3) not-for-profit educational organization.
 The Sciencenter grew out of the volunteer-run hands-on science program run for 15 years at several elementary schools in the Ithaca City School District.
 The community-based tradition continued as the museum grew to be nationally known, despite not having a paid staff until the 1990s.
 The Sciencenter is accredited by the American Alliance of Museums (AAM), and is a member of the Association of Science-Technology Centers (ASTC) and Association of Children's Museums.

+History

 Beginnings

 The Sciencenter grew out of the vision of community volunteers Debbie Levin and Ilma Levine who sought to expand upon the "Science Discovery Room Program" they developed with Beverly J. Martin at Central Elementary School (now called Beverly J. Martin Elementary School) in the 1970s-1980s.
 In 1982, an ad was placed in the Ithaca Journal inviting any individual interested in starting a community science center to meet at the local public library.
 From this group emerged a board of directors, which laid the foundation for the success of the organization.